michaelthorne/michaelthorne.github.io/_posts/2015-08-07-running-the-2015-ppc-cement-riebeeck-bergmarathon.md

 ### What I learned

-The feeling of pride and happiness on completing such a tough challenge was worthwhile.
+The pride and happiness I felt on completing such a tough challenge made it all worthwhile.
 I realised that I am mentally strong and if I put my mind to it, I can achieve what I want.
 You need to be fit, but mental health and a good strategy is even more important for challenges like this.